The gate was supposed to be routine.

 Michael relayed it instantly.

-Michael saw the battlefield.
+I saw the battlefield.

-Then the chamber shook again.
+The chamber shook again.

 Min-ho looked toward the sound and then at Michael.

-"…Tell me that's not our problem."
+"Tell me that's not our problem."

 "It becomes our problem if this line breaks."